eLang-Foundation/eLang/README.md

 # Credits
 Special thanks to JetBrains who helped in the development of the project by providing free license to their products.

-I would also like to thank [@lukesandberg](https://github.com/lukesandberg) for the awesome [regex library](https://github.com/lukesandberg/Regex) they have developed.